-Nick Vallorano is an associate at Mayer Brown and concentrates on government and global infrastructure law.
-His practice focuses on government transactions, public finance, regulatory matters, and ethics and political law.
+Nick Vallorano is an associate at Mayer Brown and a member of the Government Transactions practice.
+He focuses on public finance, regulatory matters, and ethics and political law.

 Nick represents clients on complex public infrastructure transactions, including public-private partnerships, serving in different transactions as government entity counsel, sponsors’ counsel, or lenders’ counsel.
 He advised on the proposed 40-year private lease of the Westchester County Airport in Westchester County, New York, and represented the Public Sector Pension Investment Board on its acquisition of Oaktree Capital Group LLC’s stake in the lessee joint venture for the San Juan Luis Muñoz Marín International Airport.
 Other recent representations include the City of St. Louis on the potential P3 for the St. Louis Lambert International Airport, the Alabama Department of Transportation on its Mobile River Bridge Project, the Texas Department of Transportation on various P3 projects, and a shortlisted bidder on the Colorado Central 70 Project.